SnehaChou/Hotel_Price_Prediction/README.md

-# CR_IT
-Developing a model to predict the prices for Hotels
+# Developing a model to predict the prices for Airbnb Hotels